isomerpages/mccy-iccs/_visit-singapore/Local Dishes.md

 A ubiquitous sight in&nbsp;<a href="https://www.visitsingapore.com/editorials/the-street-food-of-singapore/" target="_blank">hawker centres</a>&nbsp;across the country, it is also on the menu in many major restaurants and even hotel cafés.
 All offer the same dish at varying prices: bite-sized slices of chicken—or a whole chicken if you’re eating as a big group—served with fragrant rice, spicy chilli and ginger paste.

-<a href="https://www.visitsingapore.com/dining-drinks-singapore/local-dishes/hainanese-chicken-rice/" target="_blank">Read more about this local delight and find out where to taste it for yourself at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/dining-drinks-singapore/local-dishes/hainanese-chicken-rice/" target="_blank">[Read more about this local delight and find out where to taste it for yourself at Visit Singapore's website]</a>
 # Roti Prata
 ![](/images/Roti%20Prata.jpg)